Pemphigus

 Causes

 It is not clear what causes the immune system to attack normal body tissue.
 It is likely due to a combination of genetic and environmental factors.
-For some, medication may be the cause.
+For some, medicine may be the cause.

 Risk Factors

 Pemphigus is more common in people of Jewish or Mediterranean descent.
-Other factors that may increase your chance of pemphigus include:
+Other things that may raise the risk of pemphigus include:

 SymptomsandDiagnosis